-The loop-free alternates (LFAs) computed following the current remote-LFA specification guarantees only link protection.
-The resulting remote-LFA next hops (also called "PQ-nodes") may not guarantee node protection for all destinations being protected by it.
+The loop-free alternates computed following the current Remote-LFA specification guarantees only link-protection.
+The resulting Remote-LFA nexthops (also called PQ-nodes), may not guarantee node-protection for all destinations being protected by it.

-This document describes an extension to the remote-loop-free-based IP fast reroute mechanisms that specifies procedures for determining whether or not a given PQ-node provides node protection for a specific destination.
-The document also shows how the same procedure can be utilized for the collection of complete characteristics for alternate paths.
-Knowledge about the characteristics of all alternate paths is a precursor to applying the operator-defined policy for eliminating paths not fitting the constraints.
+This document describes an extension to the Remote Loop-Free based IP fast reroute mechanisms, that specifes procedures for determining if a given PQ-node provides node-protection for a specific destination or not.
+The document also shows how the same procedure can be utilized for collection of complete characteristics for alternate paths.
+Knowledge about the characteristics of all alternate path is precursory to apply operator defined policy for eliminating paths not fitting constraints.